bauerch/bauerch/README.md

 ### Hi there, I'm Chris <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28">
-A software engineer from Karlsruhe, Germany formerly working in Avionics.
+A software engineer from Karlsruhe, Germany.
 I'm a tech enthusiast who loves to learn new things, currently especially in the field of data engineering.

 ### Tech Stack